Fundraise For Us

 Choose African Adventures Foundation as your ‘Charity of the Year’ and help make a huge difference in underprivileged communities in Ghana, Kenya and Zanzibar.
 You will be partnered with a project that complements your charitable goals, and will receive an impact report to demonstrate how your organisation is making a difference.
 In return, you will receive access to fundraising and challenge events, a bespoke fundraising plan, and positive publicity and recognition of your support.

-Our second Mount Kenya climb took place in February, and our brave hikers raised a fantastic £3,020.
-We decided to take a year off from our fundraising dinner and focus our efforts on our 10-year anniversary dinner for 2019, which we hope will be our biggest and best yet!
+2018 – Our second Mount Kenya climb took place in February, and our brave hikers raised a fantastic £3,020 for African Adventures Foundation.
+This year, we decided to take a break from our annual fundraising dinner in order to focus our efforts on our 10-Year Anniversary Dinner in 2019.

 A total of £116,000 was raised this year.
 Our skydivers raised £10,853 for our Big Build Kenya campaign, while the African Adventures UK team raised over £1,000 by completing the ABP Southampton 10k.
 Our 1920s-themed fundraising dinner at St Mary’s Stadium raised almost £7,000; a great achievement albeit a decrease on the amount raised in previous years.
 In August, our Big Bike Ride team raised a brilliant £11,000 for the Big Build Kenya campaign by cycling 1,200 km from Nakuru in Kenya to Dar es Salaam in Tanzania.